edresch/coalescence/coalescence.md

-* *"In a Wonderland they lie, Dreaming as the days go by, Dreaming as the summers die; Ever drifting down the stream- Lingering in the golden gleam-- Life, what is it but a dream?"* - [Lewis Carroll](https://poets.org/poem/boat-beneath-sunny-sky)

-* *"All things by immortal power, Near or far, Hiddenly / To each other linked are, That thou canst not stir a flower / Without troubling of a star..."* - [Francis Thompson](https://imgur.com/2O2eE8z)

-***

 ### Energy

 * *"If you want to find the secrets of the universe, think in terms of energy, frequency and vibration."* - [Nikola Tesla](https://imgur.com/Qv9p5IF)